yshen47/SGAM_NeurIPS22/README.md

      ```
 ## Data
 ### CLEVR-Infinite Dataset
+  - Note the depth is nonlinear when we render from blender.
+Checkout how we convert the depth from nonlinear to linear in line 103 of data/clevr-infinite.py
   - To get a quick glance at our dataset, here is [one tiny scene example](https://drive.google.com/drive/folders/1Y2q3GQMFu8TUgdnWbDXi7-ErRPGy6QwG?usp=sharing).
   - Two validation scene data can be downloaded from [this link](https://drive.google.com/drive/folders/1ZjG8sYQWtQKPewlqcCbW6JyypwSapZDD?usp=sharing).
   - Our training, validation and testing dataset is available at [this link](https://drive.google.com/file/d/1IfFav7itzrYIhmwJOcbnPaGd0683nkSA/view?usp=sharing) for downloading.